AntonKueltz/fastecdsa/README.md

 Current issues are:

 * Branching on secret data i.e. non-constant time point multiplication
-* Hard coded nonce in the signing algorithm (THIS WILL PWN YOU)

 As such *DO NOT USE THIS PACKAGE IN PROD FOR ANYTHING REQUIRING ANY CRYPTOGRAPHIC GUARANTEES / SECURITY CRITICAL APPLICATIONS*.